-- 1. Identify and characterize forest land in the Clackamas River watershed. - 2.
-Use information from the Forest Activity Computerized Tracking System (FACTS) maintained by USFS and the Oregon Department of Forestry (ODF) to map the distribution of forest practice activities related to growing and harvesting timber in the watershed. - 3.
-Identify and map vulnerable soils, floodplains, and landslide areas that could contribute to water quality impacts from forestry activities. - 4.
-Rank, weight, and overlay each dataset and risk factor to produce a map of potential risk to source water quality for each major category of forestry activities in the Clackamas River watershed.
+- Identify and characterize forest land in the Clackamas River watershed. - Use information from the Forest Activity Computerized Tracking System (FACTS) maintained by USFS and the Forest Activity Electronic Reporting and Notification System (FERNS) maintained by Oregon Department of Forestry (ODF) to map the distribution of forest practice activities related to growing and harvesting timber in the watershed. - Identify and map vulnerable soils, floodplains, and landslide areas that could contribute to water quality impacts from forestry activities. - Rank, weight, and overlay each dataset and risk factor to produce a map of potential risk to source water quality for each major category of forestry activities in the Clackamas River watershed. - Identify areas in federal and state-owned forests with a high probability of a severe fire, if a fire were to occur.